aruneshkpandit45/EnzymeLyzer-Pro/paper/paper.md

 ## Acknowledgements

+## Acknowledgements

+The authors acknowledge the support and facilities provided by the Division of Entomology, ICAR-Indian Agricultural Research Institute (IARI), New Delhi, IARI Assam.

-The author acknowledges the guidance of Dr. S. Subramanian (Principal Scientist, IARI) for support in experimental design and methodology development.
+Special thanks to Dr. S. Subramanian for guidance in experimental design, enzyme assay methodology, and scientific supervision.

 ---